 It’s no secret that racing cars and hypercars are able to generate so much power, they should take off like a rocket ship.
 However, aerodynamic engineering came to the rescue and the solution was creating downforce through the manipulation of air resistance.

 Before we begin explaining how it works, we need to explain a few things:

 - Air resistance – A resistive force created by the air when an object is moving through it.

 - Centre of Gravity – How weight is distributed and balances the different areas of an object.

 The technical definition will take a few read-throughs but in Lehman terms, downforce is a force (not like in Star Wars) which pushes down on the vehicle to help it to increase its stability.

-The downforce helps to keep the car planted on the ground and comes to its aid when the car is travelling through areas such as corners.
+The downforce helps to keep the car planted on the ground and comes to its aid when the car is travelling through corners.
 The downforce generated will reach the car's centre of gravity which distributes it to different areas of the car such as the tyres because its the only point of contact the car has with the surface.

 There are many things which can be used to improve the aerodynamic design of the car such as rear wings or the diffuser you see attached to the bottom of the car.

-Trivia – It’s been reported that an F1 can develop a force of 3.5g ( Three and a half times its weight ) and theoretically, it can drive upside down at high speeds.
+Trivia – It’s been reported that an F1 car can develop a force of 3.5g ( Three and a half times its weight ) and theoretically, it can drive upside down at high speeds.

 The cost of it all? £1m (excluding VAT).
 What you will get for your money is more than just the car.